A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Methods

 \subsection{Supervised learning}

-Let $z_i$ be the input data, and let $y_i$ be the corresponding target (true) value. $N$ is the total number of data points and $L$ is the number of labeled data points.
+Let \( z_i \) be the input data, and let \( y_i \) be the corresponding target (true) value, and \( L \) is the number of labeled data points.

-Here we train a regressor, such as a Multilayer Perceptron (MLP), on the labeled data using the extracted features through the above-mentioned method as inputs.
-The MLP takes the latent features as input and predicts the target values based on the labeled data.
-The Loss function to minimize can be represented as:
+We train a regressor, such as a Multilayer Perceptron (MLP), on the labeled data using the extracted features through the aforementioned method as inputs.
+The MLP takes these latent features as input and predicts the target values based on the labeled data.
+The loss function to minimize can be expressed as:

-Here $\hat{y}_i$ is the prediction of the MLP, and N is the total number of data points.
+Here, \( \hat{y}_i \) represents the predicted values from the MLP, and \(\mathcal{L}\) is the mean squared error loss over the labeled data points.